alan-turing-institute/data-safe-haven/deployment/secure_research_environment/azure-runbooks/sre_build_instructions.md

   ### Configuration of SSL on RDS Gateway
   - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
-  - Open a Powershell terminal and navigate to the `secure_research_environment/sre_deploy_scripts/04_create_rds/` directory of the Safe Haven repository
+  - Open a Powershell terminal and navigate to the `deployment/secure_research_environment/setup` directory within the Safe Haven repository.
   - Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`
   - Run the `./CreateUpdate_Signed_Ssl_Certificate.ps1 -sreId <SRE ID> -emailAddress <email>`, where the SRE ID is the one specified in the config and the email address is one that you would like to be notified when certificate expiry is approaching.
   - **NOTE:** This script should be run again whenever you want to update the certificate for this SRE.